rcac-geo/workshop-qgis/episodes/project.md

 #### 4. Analyzing hydrology

-The workflow: DEM Input → Fill Sinks → Flow Direction → Flow Accumulation → Stream Extraction -> Watersheds
+The workflow: DEM Input → Fill Sinks → Flow Direction → Flow Accumulation → Stream Extraction -> Subbasins

 * Before calculating flow, the DEM needs to be preprocessed to remove any small depressions (sinks) that may trap water.
 These are often errors in the data or natural terrain features that disrupt continuous flow.
 * The flow direction represents the direction in which water will move from each cell based on elevation.
 The most common method assigns flow using the D8 algorithm, where water moves to the steepest downward slope among the eight neighboring cells.